Hoe History, Family Crest & Coats of Arms

 The surname Hoe was first found in Tipperary (Irish: Thiobraid Árann), established in the 13th century in South-central Ireland, in the province of Munster, where they held a family seat from ancient times at Ballymackeogh, and were descended from the MacKeoghs who in turn were descended from their eponymous ancestor Eochaidh O'Kelly one of the ancient Kings of Ui Maine.

-Important Dates for the Hoe family
+Early History of the Hoe family

 This web page shows only a small excerpt of our Hoe research.
 Another 137 words (10 lines of text) covering the years 1534, 1653, 1725, 1798, 1828, 1893, 1534, 1653, 1725 and 1798 are included under the topic Early Hoe History in all our PDF Extended History products and printed products wherever possible.